History of the Middle East: Establishment of the State of Israel (1948)

+A United Nations map of the 1947 Partition Plan of Palestine; orange is the "Arab State" and blue is the "Jewish State.”

 In Palestine, conflicting forces of Arab nationalism and Zionism created a situation the British could neither resolve nor extricate themselves from.
 The Holocaust created a new urgency in the Zionist quest to immigrate to Palestine and create a Jewish state.
-A Palestinian state was also an attractive alternative to the Arab and Persian leaders as a mean of undermining British and French and perceived Jewish influence in the region under the logic of "the enemy of my enemy is my friend".
+A Palestinian state was also an attractive alternative to the Arab and Persian leaders as a means of undermining British and French and perceived Jewish influence in the region under the logic of "the enemy of my enemy is my friend".

 The Arab—Jewish struggle culminated in the 1947 United Nations plan to partition Palestine.
 This plan sought to create an Arab state and a separate Jewish state in the narrow space between the Jordan River and the Mediterranean.
 Jewish leaders accepted the plan, but Arab leaders rejected it.

 In May 1948, when the British Mandate expired, the Zionist leadership declared the State of Israel.
 In the 1948 Arab–Israeli War which immediately followed, the armies of Egypt, Syria, Transjordan, Lebanon, Iraq, and Saudi Arabia intervened and were defeated by Israel.
 About 800,000 Palestinians fled from areas annexed by Israel and became refugees in neighbouring countries, thus creating the "Palestinian problem", which has troubled the region ever since.
 Approximately two-thirds of 758,000–866,000 of the Jews expelled or who fled from Arab lands after 1948 were absorbed and naturalized by the State of Israel.